Resources for Churches

 As your congregation prepares a budget for 2023, please share with us your Mission Support Intent amount for the Oregon Synod.

 The synod constitution provides for most Oregon Synod churches to send two “regular” voting members.
-If your baptized membership is over 500, you are entitled to additional members (the guide to voting members with specific numbers per congregation will be coming soon).
 We need a mix of people (men, women, and non-binary/gender expansive), so please elect people of two different genders.
-Each congregation gets a minimum of two voting members (again, different gendered), and according to the synod constitution each congregation can also send up to two additional voting members in each of these categories:
+If your baptized membership is over 500, you are entitled to additional members.
+(Check for your congregation’s number of regular voting members here: 2024 Guide to Voting members.)
+According to the synod constitution each congregation can also send up to two additional voting members in each of these categories:

 1) Adult members who are persons of color or whose primary language is other than English.